NERC-CEH/java-commons/README.md

 NTLM is a proprietary authentication protocol used by Microsoft Windows.
 When using the *Negotiate* WWW-Authentication header the NTLM mechanism will be used in the event that the Kerberos protocol fails.
 Such an event can occur if the client workstation cannot communicate with the Key Distribution Center (e.g. Active Directory).

-Since Microsoft recommend the use of Kerberos over NTLM, we have decided to exclude the Maven dependencies required to set up NTLM Authentication.
+Since Microsoft recommends the use of Kerberos over NTLM, we have decided to exclude the Maven dependencies required to set up NTLM Authentication.
 These must be manually added to your project where required.

     <dependency>
       <groupId>ch.poweredge.ntlmv2-auth</groupId>